When Kelsey Orr decided to come to Furman, she knew she’d meet some interesting people along the way.

 The Japan Summer Experience and Summer China Experience are free to students, as long as they commit to two semesters of language study and a First Year Seminar about the country that they explored.

-The program, now in its second year for Japan and the eighth for China, allows students to explore a new culture before studying it.
+The program, now entering its third year for Japan and the ninth for China, allows students to explore a new culture before studying it.

 “We want students to see the Chinese or Japanese culture before they study these places,” said Dongming Zhang, an assistant professor of Modern Languages and Literatures and Asian Studies.
 “Then, after one year at Furman, we want these same students to participate in a semester study away program.
 That way, they can see the places before they study them, and then see the places after they study them.”